 David’s clients have included significant multinational companies, U.S. public companies, and individual executives.

-David is national Co-Chair of American Bar Association's White Collar Crime Committee.
+David is the former national Co-Chair of American Bar Association's White Collar Crime Committee.
 He is former Co-Chair of the ABA's White Collar Crime Subcommittee on Transnational Crimes.
 He has also served on the advisory board for the American Bankers' Association/American Bar Association annual money laundering conference.

 David is a native of Washington, D.C.
 He received his B.A. from Brown University in 1986, before going to Harvard Law School.
 David clerked for Judge Mariana R. Pfaelzer of the U.S. District Court for the Central District of California, then worked as an attorney and special assistant to the general counsel of the CIA, specializing in Congressional testimony and investigations, before joining Williams & Connolly LLP in 1993.
 He lives in the Washington area with his wife, Ellen, and their three children.